EnKrypt/ClicksToX/README.md

    1. Five minutes is a good default amount.
 2. A destination page is picked first and communicated to the lobby.
 This should be a proper noun that is well recognized by your lobby members.
    1. Common nouns, unrecognized words and stub articles are not taken since they don't encourage novel paths from the source.
 3. A source page is picked next.
-This can be a random page.
+This can be picked as well, although a random page for the source is also fine.
 The timer starts when the source page is communicated to all lobby members.
 4. Each player then privately attempts to navigate to the destination page by clicking on article links in the source page and subsequently opened pages.
    1. The links used must be a part of the article:
       1. Talk, History, Source, Tools, Disambiguation, References, Citations etc aren't considered as part of the article.